History of St Denys'

 The Registers

 The earliest Register belonging to the Church contains Baptisms, Marriages and Deaths dating from 9th March 1538.
 The Churchwardens’ Accounts, Inventories and Minutes begin in a volume dated 1509, one of the earliest in the country.
 The Rate Books commence in 1690, Poor Relief Books in 1818 and Surveyors of Highways Accounts in 1796.
-These documents and others are now held in County Archives and Records Office at Lewes (Telephone 01273 482349).
+These documents and others are now held in the County Archives at The Keep, Falmer. (www.thekeep.info)

 Make a Donation